 It is a hard task to say definitively that this picture influenced this painting or this architect influenced this building.
-The strands and threads of art history are so intertwined that the real story is often lost in the convenient or accepted histories that are made by critics and cultural historians.
+The strands and threads of art history are so entwined that the real story is often lost in the convenient or accepted histories that are made by critics and cultural historians.

 There is something familiar in the building illustrated in the print at the top of the page.
-Despite being drawn in the 1880’s there is something startlingly modern and even familiar about it.
+Despite being drawn in the 1880’s there is something startlingly modern about it.
 The perspective – a debt here to western drawing styles, the tonality and the composition put us very much in mind of contemporary architectural drawing styles – even perhaps a planning consultancy presentation for an out of town store.
 The intriguing thing here is how much of that is mere coincidence and how much is a frankly unacknowledged debt to Japanese style which is so much more pervasive than architects in the west like to suggest.

 Let’s go back to Wright.
 Frank Lloyd Wright is undoubtedly the first great visionary architect of the Americas.
-His mentor Louis Sullivan, was a great Chicago architect and engineer at the turn of the twentieth century and developed the notion and the look of the modern skyscraper.
+His mentor Louis Sullivan, was a great Chicago architect and engineer at the turn of the twentieth century and it was he that developed the notion and the look of the modern skyscraper.
 But it is Wright that is remembered – the first dandy of the architectural scene, he set the model for the contemporary architect of today.
 He dressed flamboyantly, he made controversial statements both in the press and in the series of extraordinary and poetic buildings he designed in the first half of the twentieth century.
 Far from being truly American as he and his admirers like to say, Wright’s big achievement was his debt to the Europeans and the Japanese; his subsequent influence in Europe and the development of the modernist ‘style’.
 But Wright was essentially an orientalist; he made more money in his lifetime from dealing in ukiyo-e (Japanese woodblock prints) than he made from his architectural commissions; and it was the compelling influence of these prints that directed the style of his drawings and the elements of his architecture.
 But the great unacknowledged debt to Japan is not so much in the style of his graphic work as in the historic buildings of Japan themselves.

 Wright spent several years in Japan following the enormous impact of the Chicago World Fair of 1893.
 He was struck, early on in his career by the art and the models of buildings at the Japanese exhibit and how these contrasted with the classical, European models on show.
 He felt – deeply – that this low form, spreading architecture with its flexible spaces that drew the exterior scene into the interior space would suit the American landscape, the American experience.
 He immersed himself in things Japanese, more or less living there for six years and taking on a string of commissions under the booming Meiji Empire.
 He worked on designs for the Imperial Hotel between 1912 and 1922 and it was a huge achievement.
 Unsurprisingly it effortlessly married a modern American aesthetic – industrial classicism if you like with the influences of the city that it was built in.
 In all, Wright designed some 14 buildings for Japan: an embassy, a school, two hotels and a temporary hotel annex, a commercial-residential complex, a theater, an official residence for the prime minister and six private residences; of these, six were built.
 It is hardly surprising then that the Japanese aesthetic, its proportion, its building style, materials and philosophy would underpin the rest of his lifetime achievement.
 And yet throughout his life he stubbornly refused to admit any real influence of Japan on his work.
 He conceded that it helped shape his philosophy but not in any way the execution of the buildings.
 His admirers and followers continue this denial and it is hard to find many overt references to his bald Japonisme anywhere in the literature.
 Comparing a typical Wright interior (above) with a traditional Japanese castle interior though (below), it is hard not to see the obvious influence.